-In compliance with II.A.13 of the Policies and Procedures of the European Board of Veterinary Specialization (EBVS), the European College of Bovine Health Management establishes the following system for periodic re-evaluation of practicing Diplomates.
+In compliance with B.3. of the Policies and Procedures of the European Board of Veterinary Specialization (EBVS), the European College of Bovine Health Management establishes the following system for periodic re-evaluation of practicing Diplomates.

 Every five years, practicing Diplomates must provide evidence for their involvement both in the field of bovine health management and in the activities of the College during the preceding five years.
-They have to accumulate a minimum total of 100 credit points in various categories, as detailed below.
+They have to accumulate a minimum total of 100 credit points by participation in research, educational or service activities.
+The credits have to be collected in at least 2 of these 3 activities, in various categories, as detailed below.
 No credit points can be granted for education or training in non-scientific or non-evidence-based medicine.